Duke Engineering Celebrates Class of 2015

 The William Brewster Snow Environmental Engineering Award, established in 1979, is presented annually to seniors who have demonstrated academic excellence, interest, and enthusiasm in the study of environmental engineering.

-Matthew George Rand and Perry Evan Simmons – The Aubrey E. Palmer Award
+Katherine Elizabeth Brock and Zhiyu Jiang – The Aubrey E. Palmer Award

 The Aubrey E. Palmer Award, established in 1980, is presented annually to a civil engineering senior in recognition of outstanding academic achievement.
 Selection is made by the faculty of the Department of Civil and Environmental Engineering.